-In this section of the application, we encourage you to tell us more about yourself, including activities, interests, and any awards and honors you may have received.
+In the application, we encourage you to tell us more about yourself, including activities, interests, and any awards and honors you may have received.

 As part of the application process, we ask you for some personal information, including: